Tesla launches orders for the $35,000 Model 3

 Tesla also announced a Standard Range Plus vehicle with 240-miles of range before you need to hit up a Supercharger.
 It also has a better interior than the Standard Range Model 3 with adjustable seats, better materials and upgraded audio.

-The pricing of both of these vehicles does not include the Autopilot suite which is $3,000 before delivery and $4,000 after delivery.
+The pricing of both of these vehicles does not include the Autopilot suite ( Autosteer and Traffic Aware Cruise Control) which is $3,000 before delivery and $4,000 after delivery.
 So if after a while you want to upgrade your vehicle with the driver's assistance package it'll cost $4,000 and you'll get an over the air update.

+The new full self-driving capability (it includes the above and Summon, Autopark, Navigate on Autopilot and future self-driving capabilities) will cost $5,000 before delivery and $7,000 after delivery.

 Currently, the delivery date for the Standard Range version is two to four weeks in the United States and according to Musk, additional places on the planet in three to six months.